delton137/delton137.github.io/_posts/2025-01-18-qc-challenges.md

 ---
-substacktitle: (Substack) Why is it so hard to build a quantum computer?
+substacktitle:  Why is it so hard to build a quantum computer?
 layout: redirected
 sitemap: false
 permalink: substack37